What is Military History?

 Military History Graduates Are Prepared for Rewarding Careers

 Those who earn an advanced military history degree may be prepared to pursue careers in academia, historic preservation, the military, or government.
 One career option for graduates is to become a military analyst working with the Central Intelligence Agency (CIA).
 This position allows military historians to apply their knowledge of global military conflicts to political-military issues like regional security, military diplomacy, and peacekeeping operations.
-The CIA lists the pay for this position as $54,308-$80,505, depending on specific qualifications.

 As they progress their historical thinking and analytical mindset, military history graduates can also attain jobs in national security organizations such as the U.S. Department of Homeland Security or the U.S. Department of Defense.
 Although qualifying for senior positions in these esteemed federal institutions requires extensive professional experience, an advanced military history degree can provide graduates with a foothold in this competitive field.